mikechase3/godot-jungle-jump/README.md

 The release version will contain more complex platformer enemies through an expanded enemy roster.
 Serpents will slither along the ground.
 Bears will block pathways.
-Monkeys can jump from platform toi platform.
+Monkeys can jump from platform to platform.
 Panthers will charge at the player when in range.
 Tropical birds will fly across the screen creating an airborne hazard.
 Poisonous frogs and snakes will leave harmful poisonous puddles after hopping away.